zowe/docs-site/docs/user-guide/import-certificates.md

 Trust in the API ML server is a necessary precondition for secure communication between the browser or API Client application.
 Ensure this trust by installing a Certificate Authority (CA) public certificate.
 By default, API ML creates a local CA. Import the CA public certificate to the truststore for REST API clients and to your browser.
 You can also import the certificate to your root certificate store.

 **Important:**
  If a SAF keyring is being used and set up with `ZWEKRING` JCL, the procedure to obtain the certificate does not apply.
 In this case, it is recommended that you work with your security system administrator to obtain the certificate.
-Start the procedure at step 2.

 The public certificate in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `<KEYSTORE_DIRECTORY>/local_ca/localca.cer` where `<KEYSTORE_DIRECTORY>` is defined in a customized `<RUNTIME_DIR>/bin/zowe-setup-certificates.env` file during the installation step that generates Zowe certificates.
 The certificate is stored in UTF-8 encoding so you need to transfer it as a binary file.
 Since this is the certificate to be trusted by your browser, it is recommended to use a secure connection for transfer.